pilcrowonpaper/pilcrow/src/posts/middleware-auth.md

 While route-level middleware (middleware that only applies to certain routes) may help in this simple example, routes in real-world applications aren't often organized by their required permissions.
 What happens if you have multiple roles?
 What if you need to implement different rate-limiting on each route based on user roles?
 How about API access token permissions and scopes?

-It just doesn't make sense to put everything into a single location "just to be safe" and "be organized."
-Even when using route-level middleware, you then have to deal with auth logic for a single route spread across your entire project.

 Abstractions aren't the problem here.
 The issue is that middleware is the wrong abstraction.
 It's just the most obvious solution that seems to make sense in a smaller scale.

 But, we first have to answer: Do we need to abstract in the first place?